arkady-emelyanov/kubernetes-ingress-dns/README.md

 # Kubernetes Ingress DNS

-A dead-simple DNS Server for home labs.
-Makes ingresses just work in your LAN!
+A dead-simple DNS server for home labs.
+<i>Makes ingresses just work on your LAN!</i>

-It will only respond to the known Ingress hosts, for other domains, it will forward DNS query to one of the configured upstreams.
+This DNS server only responds to known Ingress hosts.
+All other domain queries are forwarded to your configured upstream DNS servers.

-It's a good idea to point upstream to the Pi-Hole/AdGuard installation.
+For best results, it's a good idea to point the upstream to a Pi-hole or AdGuard installation.

 ## Prerequisites